 Sadly christmas can bring’s up all sorts of emotional turmoil and pain.
 From deep grief, sadness, isolation to a lot of external pressure to take part in event’s you would rather avoid.
 The big one for many people this time of year would is dreaded anxiety when having to spend christmas day with close relatives or in-law’s you just don’t get on with.

-The fact that christmas event’s are often fuelled with alcohol, too much sugar, not enough sleep, games and too many people in the one close space.
-For some the thought of cancelling christmas is actually quite appealing.
+The fact that christmas event’s are often fuelled with too much alcohol, sugar and not enough sleep.
+Alongside too many people who don’t always get on in the one close space.
+For some the thought of cancelling or avoiding christmas is actually quite appealing.

 But the facts are no matter what, christmas is a time for joy, happiness, generosity and kindness.
 And no matter who we are spending christmas day with or where we are spending christmas day.
 Being more calm and stress free and even happy is all about choice.

-- Don’t Feel Pressurised – don’t feel extra pressure to do anything that is not right for you.
-Such as to buy gifts for host or host’s family you simply cannot afford.
-Your presence and open heart is far more appreciated and remembered.
+Don’t Feel Pressurised – don’t feel extra pressure to do anything that is not right for you.
+Such as buying gifts for host or host’s family you simply cannot afford.
+Having that drink or extra drink if you don’t want to.
+Just say NO. Your presence and open heart is far more appreciated and remembered.